Piali railway station

 Piali railway station is a Kolkata Suburban Railway Station on the Canning Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
-It serves the local area of Piali in South 24 Parganas district in the Indian state of West Bengal.
+It serves the local area of Piali Town in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1862, the Eastern Bengal Railway constructed a -wide broad-gauge railway from to via Piali.

 Electrification

 Electrification from to including Piali was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.